hyoungjoojin/notes/content/database-systems/operator-execution/_index.md

 ## Aggregation

+Aggregation operations are used in group-by-aggregate (GBA) queries.
-Aggregation operations groups values by a set of keys, and can be implemented by either sorting the tuples or by using a hash table.
+Aggregation operations are implemented by either sort-based or hash-based algorithms.
+Sort-based algorithms work by sorting the input tuples based on the grouping keys and then grouping the sorted tuples.
+Sort-based algorithms are efficient in large datasets but are comutationally expensive due to record comparison.
+Hash-based algorithms work by building a hash table based on the grouping keys and then updating the aggregate values.
+Hash-based algorithms are more faster but require more memory and can have hash collision problems.

 ### Sort-Based Aggregation

-The database system will sort the tuple based on the grouping keys, and then perform a sequential scan over the sorted tuples to compute the aggregate values for each group.
+The database system will sort the tuples based on the grouping keys, and then perform a sequential scan over the sorted tuples to compute the aggregate values for each group.

 ### Hash-Based Aggregation

-Hash-based aggregation is better than sort-based aggregation if the result doesn't have to be ordered.
-For the case when the data does not fit in memory, we can use an external hash aggregation algorithm.
+An external hash aggregation algorithm is used when the data does not fit in memory.
+External hash aggregation works in two phases: the partitioning phase and the rehashing phase.

+In the partitioning phase, the hash value of each input record is computed.
+If an aggregate already exists in memory, the record is added to the aggregate.
+If the aggregate does not exist and there is enough memory, a new aggregate is created.
+If a aggregate exceeds the memory capacity, some partitions are spilled to disk.

-This works in two phases: the partitioning phase and the rehashing phase.
-In the partitioning phase, we split the input tuples into partitions by keeping 1 buffer for input and the rest for the partitions, where each buffer is spilled to disk when full.
-In the rehasing stage, each partition in disk is read into memory and rehashed into an in-memory hash table.
-Here, if a partition is finished processing, we can flush out the in-memory hash table since the values won't appear again.
+In the rehashing phase, each partition in memory and in disk is read and rehashed into an in-memory hash table.
+The aggregate value can be updated as the records are read (like a running sum).